mets/METS-primer/Chapter-3.md

 </mets:rightsMD>
 ```

-#### Source metadata
+#### Source metadata -- example

-A source metadata element `<sourceMD>` records descriptive and
-administrative metadata about the source format or media of a component
+**Source metadata** is descriptive and administrative metadata about
+the source format or media of a component of the METS object such as
-of the METS object such as a digital content file.
-It is often used for
+a digital content file.
+It is often used for discovery, data
-discovery, data administration or preservation of the digital object.
+administration or preservation of the digital object.
-The `<sourceMD>` element conforms to same generic datatype as the
-`<dmdSec>`, `<techMD>`, `<rightsMD>`, and `<digiprovMD>` elements, and
-supports the same sub-elements and attributes.
-A source metadata element
-can either wrap the metadata (mdWrap) or reference it in an external
-location (mdRef) or both.
-(For documentation on the attributes defined
-for the `<mdRef>` and `<mdWrap>` elements, see pages 26-29 above.)
-METS
-allows multiple `<sourceMD>` elements; and source metadata can be
-associated with any METS element that supports an ADMID attribute.
 Source metadata can be expressed according to current source description
 standards (such as PREMIS) or a locally produced XML schema.

-#### Source metadata -- example

 For our *Epigrams* example digital object, we could have used
 `<sourceMD>` to link to the MARC record describing the print version of